querycert/qcert/doc/README.md

 make
 ```

-# To deploy the demo and documentation
+# To re-deploy the demo and documentation

 To deploy the demo and new documentation to the external Q*cert Web
 site, first check that the `QUERYCERTDOTIO` has the right location for